carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 ## Crop raster data using `reproject_match()` function

-So far we have learned how to crop raster image with vector data.
+So far we have learned how to crop raster images with vector data.
 We can also crop a raster with another raster data.
 In this section, we will demonstrate how to crop the `raster_clip_box` image using the `raster_clip_fields_gwascode` image.
+We will use the `reproject_match` function.
+As indicated by its name, it performs reprojection and clipping in one go.

-We read in the `raster_clip_fields.tif` image.
-For the demonstration purpose, we will reproject it to the RD CRS system, so it will be in a different CRS from the original true color imgae `raster`:
+To demonstrate the reprojection, we will first reproject `raster_clip_fields_gwascode` to the RD CRS system, so it will be in a different CRS from `raster_clip_box`:
 ~~~
-# Read raster_clip_fields
-raster_clip_fields = rioxarray.open_rasterio("raster_clip_fields.tif")

 # Reproject to RD to make the CRS different from the "raster"
-raster_clip_fields = raster_clip_fields.rio.reproject("EPSG:28992")
+raster_clip_fields_gwascode = raster_clip_fields_gwascode.rio.reproject("EPSG:28992")
-CRS(raster_clip_fields.rio.crs)
+CRS(raster_clip_fields_gwascode.rio.crs)
 ~~~
 {: .language-python}